MehranGhamaty/PointProcesses/README.md

 The python package is written to get publications from processes.
-The toolkit is written with TensorFlow's differentiation, along with strict typing to catch bugs
+The toolkit is written with TensorFlow's differentiation, along with strict typing to prevent bugs
 (which means if a function asks for something specifically only that type of object can be provided as a parameter).
  A multivariate Hawkes process with non-variable base measure.